 Do they have a LinkedIn profile, if so how many connections?
 If they have a lot of connections, suggests they know how to connect with similar minded people online.
-For example My LinkedIn Profile has roughly 6,000 connections.
+For example My LinkedIn Profile has over 6,500 connections.

 Do they have a FaceBook account, if so how many friends do they have?
 If a high number (in the thousands) it could suggests they know how to connect with useful people: online connections can help get a marketing campaign up and running at no/low cost.
 For example My FaceBook Account has roughly 3,500 friends.